dasch-swiss/dsp-docs/docs/developers/getting-started.md

 Some Terminal commands used for the instructions below are not shipped with macOS by default.
 They must be installed separately.
-Install the XCode command line tools (not to be confused with the entire XCode application) as follows:
-Open a Terminal window and type
+Install the XCode command line tools (not to be confused with the entire XCode application) by opening a Terminal window and typing:

 ```bash
 xcode-select --install
 ```

+You will be asked in a prompt if you want to install the command line developer tools.
+Click "Install".

 ### Docker Desktop